marselester/marselester.github.com/content/posts/drf-pagination.rst

         author.save()

-You can either explicitly list fields to update ``author.save(update_fields=['name'])`` or use django-save-the-change.
+You can either explicitly list fields to update ``author.save(update_fields=['name'])`` or use `django-save-the-change`_.
 Let's document that in the model docstring.

 .. code-block:: python